raw-lab/cerberus/README.md

 cerberus.py --download
 ```

+> [!NOTE]
-- NOTE: Mamba is the fastest installer.
+> Mamba is the fastest installer.
 Anaconda or miniconda can be slow.
 Also, install mamba from conda not from pip.
 The pip mamba doesn't work for install.

 ### Option 2) Anaconda - Linux/OSX-64 Only